Is 21 Too Late To Become An Artist

 Richer Life Experiences:

-• Your art can be influenced and enhanced by the greater range of life experiences you possess at 21 compared to your teenage years.
-In order to produce emotionally charged, richly narrative works, artists frequently draw inspiration from their personal experiences.
+- Your art can be influenced and enhanced by the greater range of life experiences you possess at 21 compared to your teenage years.
+To produce emotionally charged, richly narrative works, artists frequently draw inspiration from their personal experiences.

 Opportunities for Education:

-• If you’re interested, you are at a prime age to pursue postsecondary education or vocation training in the arts.
+- If you’re interested, you are at a prime age to pursue postsecondary education or vocational training in the arts.
 You might be more aware of what you want to study and why at age 21, which could help you approach your art education with greater focus and dedication.

 Technological Proficiency: